sean-y-liang/City-Housing-Platform/README.md

 # City of Kingston Housing Match

-This undergraduate capstone project, developed for CISC 499 at Queen's University under Prof. Wendy Powley, aims to streamline the housing search process in the City of Kingston.
+This project aims to streamline the housing search process in the City of Kingston.
 It connects students with landlords through an interactive platform, creating an intuitive house hunting experience.

 ## Getting Started